Appendix E: University Academic Integrity Policy

 - The Vice Provost and Dean of Student Affairs is responsible for establishing and overseeing training of the Case Resolution Board, and overseeing the Student Conduct process.

-- The Associate Director for Student Conduct is responsible for convening members of the Case Resolution Board pool for Case Resolution Meetings, maintaining files on academic integrity cases, and working with the Vice Provost and Dean of Student Affairs to coordinate training of Case Resolution Board members on the Academic Integrity Policy.
+- The Director for Student Conduct is responsible for convening members of the Case Resolution Board pool for Case Resolution Meetings, maintaining files on academic integrity cases, and working with the Vice Provost and Dean of Student Affairs to coordinate training of Case Resolution Board members on the Academic Integrity Policy.

 - Dean or a designated Assistant Dean is responsible for ensuring that students and faculty members receive education concerning academic integrity and will advise faculty members concerning academic integrity policies and procedures.